 This organization is a national coalition of different groups all wanting to ban the practice of fracking.

-Fracking, also known as hydraulic fracturing, is a practice used by oil and gas companies that involves pumping a combination of sand, water, and chemicals deep underground at high pressure to fracture (i.e. break) apart rock and force it to release any trapped natural gas.
+Fracking, also known as hydraulic fracturing, is a practice used by oil and gas companies that involves pumping a combination of sand, water, and chemicals deep underground at high pressure in order to fracture (i.e. break apart) rock and force it to release any trapped natural gas.

 Unfortunately, the side effects of fracking are quite severe: the chemicals used in the process contaminate underground rivers and streams, which poisons the water supply, and the process itself sets off earthquakes.